openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

     =  \delta_{j,k}

 for any :math:`j, k \in \Nset`.
-More details orthogonal polynomials are presented in :ref:`orthogonal_polynomials`.
+More details about orthogonal polynomials are presented in :ref:`orthogonal_polynomials`.
 We make the hypothesis that :math:`\pi^{(i)}_{0} = 1` for :math:`i=1,\dots,n_X`.
 It can be proved that the *tensor product* of the :math:`n_X` univariate